Arab Scientists from Baghdad, Basra and Damascus

 Here are the links:

-At the sixth minute; the general information about Arabs and Persians begins along with some errors and misconceptions.
+At the sixth minute; the general information about Arabs and Persians begins including the mention of some errors and misconceptions.

 Here, the host of the program introduces medical doctors in the Umayyad era when Damascus was the capital of the Islamic Empire.
 Brief information is provided about doctors; Prince Khalid bin Yazeed bin Mu'awiya, Abul Hakam al-Dimashqi, al-Hakam al-Dimashqi, Ibnul Hakam al-Dimashqi, Ibn Athal, Tiathooq, Furat bin Shahnata, Abdul Malik al-Kinani and Zaineb Bani Aud.
 It also includes information about three Abbasid era's doctors, when Baghdad was the capital of the Islamic world.
 These doctors are: Abu Hunain Is.haq al-Ibadi, Hunain bin Is.haq al-Ibadi and Is.haq bin Hunain.